johnbumgarner/facial_similarities/README.md

 A <i>Hamming distance</i> of 0 means that two images are identical, whereas a distance of 5 or less indicates that two images are probably similar.
 If the <i>Hamming distance</i> is greater than 10 then the images are most likely different.

+The average hash algorithm correctly matched the Jennifer Aniston base image to the same Jennifer Aniston comparison image within the dataset.
+The algorithm did not find any similarities between the Jennifer Aniston base image and the other Jennifer Aniston comparison images within the dataset.

+<b>aHash results</b>

  | Base Image Name         | Comparison Image Name              | Similarity Score |
  | ---------------------   | ---------------------              | ---: